gilatb/piper-crm/README.md

 # Piper AI CRM - Simple CRUD Service
-A service that supports simple CRUD operations for an in-house CRM system.
+A service that supports simple CRUD operations for an in-house CRM system, maintaining data about existing customers and sales opportunities (leads).

 ## Assumptions